Australia crackdown on Google taxes seen holding investment risks

 “Otherwise you end up with a nation-state squabble over how to divide up the pie.
 If Australia increases its tax revenue from a single transaction, that means some other country will get less tax out of that transaction,” he said.

-He said major nations would need to minimize corporate dealings with low-taxing jurisdictions, such as Ireland and Bermuda.
+He said major nations would need to minimise corporate dealings with low-taxing jurisdictions, such as Ireland and Bermuda.

 Another tax expert believes that governments will prevail in their battle to capture more tax revenues.